bikeshaving/crank/docs/WIP.md

 })();
 ```

-When a Crank renderer runs a component which returns a promise, rendering becomes asynchronous as well, and the renderer returns a promise which fulfills when all children have recursively fulfilled.
-This means renderer.render itself will return a promise which fulfills when all child components have fulfilled.
+When a Crank renderer runs a component which returns a promise, rendering becomes asynchronous as well.
+This means that `renderer.render` itself will return a promise which fulfills when all components have fulfilled at least once.

 ### Concurrent updates to async components
 Renderers and parent components don’t have to await pending async components, they can rerender components concurrently, so Crank implements a couple rules to make concurrent updates to async components predictable.